 Application information is posted in the spring of every year and the application deadline is usually in early June.
 Check back to this page at that time.

 This award is for members or their children for post-secondary, undergraduate studies.
-READ THE FULL CRITERIA HERE.
+READ THE FULL 2022 CRITERIA AND APPLICATION PROCESS HERE.

 All employees of the City are considered members for purposes of being protected by the Collective Agreement.

 However, a member of the Local Union shall be considered in good standing if:

 - They have properly applied and been accepted as members; and